 Nighttime Loc Routine

-When it’s time for bed I put a satin hair bonnet on my head.
+When it’s time for bed I put a satin hair bonnet (Amazon affiliate link) on my head.
 I also have a silk pillowcase so if I fall asleep without the scarf, my locs are still safe.
 I prefer the silk nightcap just because I don’t like things touching my face when I sleep.
 The bonnet keeps the locs nice and snug and out of my face.

 Locs, the Healthiest Style for My Hair

 It’s been a year and a half and I’m happy and my hair is happy.
 No, my locs are not parted in neat little professional rows of boxes.
 I allowed my locs to decide where and when they wanted to part.
 We have a great relationship.
 I continue to stay away from chemicals and my locs continue to remain healthy and grow.
 It doesn’t get any better than that!
 I love win-win relationships!